Introduction

 PEND OREILLE CANYON

 Kayaking in freshwater may seem dull for the average sea kayaker.
 The differences are the lack of tides (and thus tide pools), marine life, and the swell of the open ocean.
 However, big lakes have the same propensity as the ocean to develop significant wind waves.
-As wind is more likely to funnel down mountain valleys, they can be dangerous places.
+Wind is more likely to funnel down mountain valleys which can be dangerous places.
 All the lakes, due to their length, have significant fetch.
 Many deaths have been recorded on all the lakes in the West Kootenay.
 Watch for the “black line” indicating the front of sudden weather systems.

 Fetch /feCH/ – the distance travelled by wind or waves across open water.